iam-k7/iam-k7/README.md

 🧠 Passionate about building AI-powered solutions that make life easier

-📊 Skilled in machine learning, deep learning, and data preprocessing
+📊 Skilled in machine learning, deep learning, data preprocessing, and mern stack

-💡 Always curious about data-driven problem solving

 🎨 Exploring creative coding with JavaScript for interactive projects

-🔍 Love to transform raw data into meaningful insights

-⚡ What I Do
+⚡ What I Do :

 🤖 Train and deploy ML/DL models